mikejamesli/chatapp/README.md

 ## HOW TO RUN CHATAPP LOCALLY

-In the project directory, run:
+In the project directory install the project dependencies:

 ### `npm install`

-In the client directory, run:
+Switch to the client directory and install dependencies:

 ### `cd client`
 ### `npm install`

-Switch back to the project directory, run:
+Switch back to the project directory, and start:

 ### `cd ..`
 ### `npm run dev`

 This Runs the server and client the development mode.<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+The server is running on port 5001